The European Antitrust Review 2015 • Section 4: Country chapters

 - vertical agreements between undertakings, the separate market share of which does not exceed 15 per cent of the respective markets.

 Clause 5 of the Resolution also provides for thresholds in case of cumulative effect of the agreements.
-These provisions, as well as provisions of clause 4 of the Resolution, mirror the provisions of the Commission notice on agreements of minor importance, which do not appreciably restrict competition under article 101(1) of the TFEU (de minimis notice).
+These provisions, as well as provisions of clause 4 of the Resolution, mirror the provisions of the Commission notice on agreements of minor importance, which do not appreciably restrict competition under article 101(1) of the TFEU (the De Minimis Notice).

 Article 6(1) of the Law stipulates that article 5 thereof, which governs prohibited agreements, shall not apply in cases where the agreement promotes investment, technical or economic progress or improves the distribution of goods (thus allowing all consumers to get additional benefits), nor where: